 At a $3/mo/user price point, it’s very, very difficult to build an indie business.
 You need way too many users to reach profitability, and capturing each individual user is costly – a cost you can’t afford, because you’re bootstrapping.

 Think about this: at $50/mo, you only need 200 customers to reach the $10k/mo milestone.
 But you’d need 10x more customers (that is: 2,000 customers) to reach that same level of revenue at $5/mo.
-And the last thing you want when you’re indie is to make things 10x more complicated than they should be.
+And the last thing you want when you’re indie is to make things 10x more complicated than they need to be.

 B2C models tend to be subsidized by venture capital funds, and only work (if any) once you’ve reached a tremendous scale.
 I’d argue scales like that are not reachable by indie makers in the vast majority of cases, because it takes burning literal millions of dollars in ads to get there.